 BESLA supports law students and recent law school graduates through legal education programs, mentoring, and internship opportunities.
 BESLA awards financial scholarships to deserving law students that are seeking careers in the entertainment, sports and related industries.
 Law students affiliated with BESLA become distinguished members of the profession with influential careers.

 The BESLA Scholarship Fund was established to provide a vehicle for “giving back” to the black community.
-Established in 1989, the BESLA Scholarship Fund annually has provided financial assistance to four African-American law students attending the four historically Black law schools in the United States: Howard University Law School, North Carolina Central Law School, Southern University Law School in Baton Rouqe and Texas Southern University Thurgood Marshall Law School.
-Students who have an interest in entertainment or sports law, have a designated minimum grade point average, and have been recommended by their Dean, are potential candidates for a scholarship award.
-These candidates are then required to submit a writing sample to BESLA on a designated topic.
-It is from these writing samples that a candidate is chosen to receive a scholarship award.
+Established in 1989, the BESLA Scholarship Fund annually has provided financial assistance to four African-American law students attending historically Black law schools in the United States: including Florida A&M College of Law, Howard University School of Law, North Carolina Central University School of Law, Southern University Law Center Texas Southern University Thurgood Marshall School of Law and the University of the District of Columbia David A. Clarke School of Law.
+Students who have an interest in entertainment or sports law, have demonstrated strong academic performance, and have been recommended by their respective Deans, are potential candidates for a scholarship award.
+In addition, BESLA has held essay competitions, awarding scholarships to the top essayists.
+Students from all law schools may apply.
+Essay topics explore current legal issues in entertainment, sports and intellectual property.

 II.
 Lebaron & Yvonne M. Taylor Scholarship Fund

 The LeBaron & Yvonne M. Taylor Scholarship Fund was established by LeBaron Taylor in 1997 to honor his wife, the late Yvonne M. Taylor, who served as the organization’s Administrative Director.
 Subsequently, upon the death of LeBaron Taylor, his name was added to the Fund as a tribute to his many years of support of BESLA.
 The funds and criteria for awarding scholarships to students are administered in cooperation with the Taylor family.